sibbiii/how-we-dev-mw/doc/source/01_welcome.md

 Integration is hard.
 Thus, we tend to avoid it.
 As a result, the code-changes we work on get bigger and bigger.
-Meanwhile, the codebase has diverged even more from where it was when we started the feature.
+Meanwhile, the codebase has diverged even more from where it was when we started the new feature.
-The longer we wait, the exponentially worse things get, especially just before the release when we are already in a hurry, as all the others are.
+The longer we wait, the exponentially worse things get, especially just before a release when we are already in a hurry, as all the others are.

 Still, we can do it.
 We work extra-long shifts.